Art Department Glossary of Terms

 Exposed Rafters: Rafters that are exposed to the outside of a building.
 Rafters are the inclined, sloping framing members of a roof, and to which the roof covering is affixed.

 Facade: An exterior wall, or face, of a building.
 The front facade of a building contains the building’s main entrance, the rear facade is the building’s rear exterior wall, and the side facades are a building’s side exterior walls.

 Finial: Ornament at the top of a spire or roof.

 Finish: An architectural finish is a standard finish characterized by a uniformly good appearance.
 This finish is most often specified for “exposed” surfaces.
 Often times we are not using a proper architectural material to finish a surface in the film industry.
 For example, the paint department might be directed to ‘finish’ a wall or flat/flattage as steel or wood.

-Floor Plan: The architectural blueprint of the arrangement of rooms in a building.
+Floor Plan: The architectural blueprint of the arrangement of rooms in a building or film set.

 Foil Stamp: Where foil and a heated die is stamped onto paper to form a printed impression.